letoncse7/FastPayMagento2Extension/README.md

 Now Click on Save Config button.

+Step 9: Navigate to SYSTEM> Cache Management: Select all Cache type and click on Flush Magento Cache.
+Or you can do step 5.3, 5.4 & 5.5 to update module and flush cache.

-Step 9: Now you can test module is working or not.
+Step 10: Now you can test module is working or not.
 If you can see your payment option at checkout page then you have installed Module successfully :)

-Step 10: Do a test transaction.
+Step 11: Do a test transaction.

 Thank You!